guidefari/here_hugo/content/resource/dotfiles.md

 [Dotfiles](https://dotfiles.io/) are useful for all kinds of config on your machine.

-At some point, I spent so much time editing my dotfiles to personalise my [terminal](/pde).
+At some point, I spent an uncomfortable amount of time editing my dotfiles to personalise my [terminal](/pde).
-Inevitably, one has to change machines.
+Inevitably, I had to change machines.
 Imagine having to lose all those hours of sweat, tears, & effort.
 Could never be me.

 ### Enter [GNU stow](https://www.gnu.org/software/stow/) + a git repository